-There is nowhere in the world where the past, present and future are so closely intertwined as in Berlin, the epicentre of art, music and world politics for over a century.
-Rough and charming at the same time, Germany's capital offers something for every preference, which makes a visit highly worthwhile.
+Berlin – an extraordinary city, where past, present and future come together.
+For over a century, it has been an epicentre for art, music and world politics.
+Rough and charming at the same time, Germany's capital has something to offer for everyone, thus making a visit extremely worthwhile.
 Discover places where modern history - whether fascinating or gloomy - has taken place.
-Visit the monument to the murdered Jews of Europe, the Berlin Cathedral, the Reichstag and the former border crossing Checkpoint Charlie.
-In the elevator ride up the futuristic television tower, you can also enjoy a spectacular view of the city.
+Visit the Memorial to the Murdered Jews of Europe, the Berlin Cathedral, the Reichstag and the former border crossing at Checkpoint Charlie.
+An elevator takes you to the top of the futuristic Berlin Television Tower, where you can enjoy a panoramic view of the city.

-If you love modern art, fascinating discoveries await you, both in some of Europe's most renowned museums and in the numerous private galleries scattered throughout the city.
-Equally fascinating is street art in the unconventional Kreuzberg district!
+If you love modern art, fascinating discoveries await you in some of Europe's most renowned museums as well as in the numerous private galleries scattered throughout the city.
+Equally fascinating is the street art in the unconventional Kreuzberg district!

-For lovers of classical music, a free lunch concert in the renowned Berlin Philharmonic or a performance by the world-famous Deutsche Oper is recommended.
-If you still have energy, don't miss Berlin's notorious party culture - with its famous clubs like Berghain and Sisyphos, which are open up to 72 hours every weekend.
-Don't forget to eat a kebab or a currywurst in between, you can certainly use the extra energy!
+The free lunch concert in the renowned Berlin Philharmonic or a performance at the world famous Deutsche Oper are to be recommended for lovers of classical music.
+If you still have some energy left, don't miss out on the opportunity to dive into Berlin's nightlife with its famous clubs like Berghain and Sisyphos, which are open for up to 72 hours at weekends.
+Don't forget to eat a doner kebab or a currywurst in between – you could certainly do with the extra bit of energy!

 Our top tip:

-Beauties hidden under a hard shell: Berlin-Neukölln has long since transformed its image from a ghetto to a trendy, versatile and pulsating centre for creative people, hipsters and party-goers - while retaining its ghettoish flair.
-A detour into the neighbourhood, where galleries, junk shops and alternative pubs border directly on each other, is always worthwhile its time; those who visit these 3 highlights also know Neukölln's most beautiful sides
+Beauty hidden beneath a hard shell: the Neukölln district has long since transformed itself from a ghetto to a trendy, versatile and pulsating centre for creative people, hipsters and party-goers - while retaining its ghettoish flair.
+Take a walk through this district, and you will find a vast variety of galleries, junk shops and alternative pubs.
+Those 3 highlights belong to Neukölln's most beautiful sites.

-- Tempelhofer Feld: Former airport site meets the inhabitants of Neukölln - discover the great variety of ideas how to use this vast amount of space!
+- Tempelhofer Feld: Former airport area meets the people of Neukölln - discover the wide range of possibilities on how to use this space!